Susedge/aac-strava/ACTIVITY_MANAGEMENT.md

 Note: The aggregation process is non-destructive — it will not delete or replace existing `raw_activities` documents unless there is a definitive match (for example the Strava activity id or an exact athlete+start_date match).
 Fuzzy/near matches will NOT be used to overwrite stored records; instead aggregation appends new records so duplicates are preserved and no data is lost.

+In addition, each aggregation now writes a single snapshot document to `leaderboard_snapshots/latest` (and a timestamped archive).
+The frontend prefers that single-document snapshot for fast leaderboard reads instead of re-scanning `raw_activities` or reading many per-athlete `activities` documents.

 ## API Endpoints

 ### Get Activities